jwisda/actionstats/README.md

     aStat := actionstats.New()

 #### func AddAction
-    Adds an action to the current list of tracked actions aStat.AddAction({"action":"name", "time":100})
+    Adds an action to the current list of tracked actions and returns an error. err := aStat.AddAction({"action":"name", "time":100})

 #### func GetStats
-    Retrieves the current stats of the tracked actions aStat.GetStats() returns string which are serialized Stats
+    Returns the current Stats of the tracked actions in a json serialized string format. stats := aStat.GetStats()

 #### func TakeSnapshot
-    Takes a snapshot of the current tracked actions so that it can be persisted later aStat.TakeSnapshot() returns string
+    Takes a snapshot of the current tracked actions so that it can be persisted later snapshot := aStat.TakeSnapshot() returns string

 #### func LoadSnapShot
     Loads a previously taken snapshot into a new or existing ActionStats object